chand1012/chand1012.github.io/_posts/2021-05-01-PythonForProgrammers3.md

     def __repr__(self):
         return f"({self.name}, {self.age})"

-    # This is a simple example
-    # of a class method
-    # this can also use input variables
-    # same as the init function
-    def bark(self):
-        print("Bark Bark")

     def set_parts(self, tails=1, ears=2, paws=4):
         self.parts = { # this sets the instance variable
             "tails": tails,